 Handwritten text of multiple writers can vastly differ in style, for example, the degree of slant, the way letters are joined (cursive or block letters), spacing between letters and words, similarity to printed text, the width of the stroke, etc. In fact, some characters may not be recognizable without the knowledge of the writer's identity.
 To achieve sufficient text recognition accuracy, the state-of-the-art neural networks~\cite{E2ENNCTC2015,AREMDLSTMNECESSARY2017,GatedConv2017,IMPROVINGCNNBLSTMCTC2018,Seq2Seq2019,PayAttentionTransformer2020,BiDecodingTransformer2021} must adapt to a large number of writer styles.
 While transcribing, these architectures have to rely only on the image of a text line, which may not provide sufficient context.
 The improper adaptation may lead to wrong interpretations of ambiguities, which naturally arise among multiple writers.

 Figure~\ref{fig:introduction:WS-Net} illustrates WS-Net, which is a standard CTC-based~\cite{E2ENNCTC2015,AREMDLSTMNECESSARY2017,GatedConv2017,IMPROVINGCNNBLSTMCTC2018} architecture enhanced by our proposed Writer Style Block (WSB).
 Apart from the text line image, WS-Net takes an additional input in the form of a Writer Style Identifier (WSI).
-WSI serves as an index into a WSB writer style embedding table, where each writer is represented by a single embedding.
-WSB is an adaptive instance normalization~\cite{AdaIN2017} conditioned on the writer style embeddings.
-The adaptive instance normalization can modulate how the network processes information, which features become important and as such it provides WS-Net the ability to adapt to a vast amount of different writers.
+WSI serves as an index into a WSB writer-style embedding table, where each writer is represented by a single embedding.
+WSB is an adaptive instance normalization~\cite{AdaIN2017} conditioned on writer-style embeddings.
+The adaptive instance normalization can modulate how the network processes information and which features become important and as such it provides WS-Net the ability to adapt to a vast amount of different writers.

-The specific contributions of this paper are as follows: (1) Writer Style Block (WSB), an adaptive instance normalization conditioned by writer style embeddings, which can enhance any standard text handwritten recognition network with the ability to explicitly utilize writing styles in the training dataset; (2) extensive evaluation of WSB for various embedding dimensions 16--256, both in standard and pre-trained mode; (3) evaluation of WSB in writer-dependent and writer-independent scenarios.
+The specific contributions of this paper are as follows: (1) Writer Style Block (WSB), an adaptive instance normalization conditioned by writer-style embeddings, which can enhance any standard text handwritten recognition network with the ability to explicitly utilize writing styles in the training dataset; (2) extensive evaluation of WSB for various embedding dimensions 16--256, both in standard and pre-trained mode; (3) evaluation of WSB in writer-dependent and writer-independent scenarios.